The Ultimate Guide to

 What to Expect

 Vaporizing or smoking 5-MeO-DMT powder is the most common route of administration.
 The effects are usually felt within the first 30 seconds after consumption, peaking from 1-15 minutes and lasting for up to half an hour.
-When taking synthetic 5-MeO-DMT, a threshold dose is around 1-2 mg, while a moderate-to-strong dose is 5-10 mg.
-When naturally derived, the threshold dose is 5-10 mg and a moderate-to-strong dose is 20-40 mg.
+When taking synthetic 5-MeO-DMT, a threshold dose is around 1-2 mg, while a standard full dose is 8-12 mg.
+When naturally derived, the threshold dose is 5-10 mg and a standard full dose is 30-60 mg.

 The effects of 5-MeO-DMT come on strong, often with a loss of physical coordination and control.
 Users experience bright colors, moving environments, or recursive patterns, and perhaps even “environmental orbism” at higher doses.
 However, visual effects are limited.
 Unlike DMT, 5-MeO-DMT isn’t known for its visionary properties.
 The experience is more often described as a “perspective shift” characterized by physical, emotional, and conceptual effects.